pachyderm/pachyderm/doc/how-tos/load-data-into-pachyderm.md

 The data that you commit to Pachyderm is stored in an object store of your choice, such as Amazon S3, MinIO, Google Cloud Storage, or other.
 Pachyderm records the cryptographic hash (`SHA`) of each portion of your data and stores it as a commit with a unique identifier (ID).
-This is called content-addressing.
-Pachyderm's version control is built on content-addressing technology.
-In an object store, data is stored as an unstructured blob that is not human-readable.
-However, Pachyderm enables you to interact with versioned data as you typically do in a standard disk file system.
+Although the data is stored as an unstructured blob, Pachyderm enables you to interact with versioned data as you typically do in a standard disk file system.

 Pachyderm stores versioned data in repositories which can contain one or multiple files, as well as files arranged in directories.
 Regardless of the repository structure, Pachyderm versions the state of each data repository as the data changes over time.

-Regardless of how you load your data, every time new data is loaded, Pachyderm creates a new commit in the corresponding Pachyderm repository.
 To put data into Pachyderm, a commit must be *started*, or *opened*.
 Data can then be put into Pachyderm as part of that open commit and is available once the commit is *finished* or *closed*.